MS Curriculum and Instruction Areas of Study

 The WGU Master of Science program content is based on research on effective instruction, as well as national and state standards.
 It provides the knowledge and skills that enable licensed educational professionals to develop curriculum to teach effectively in diverse classrooms.
 The degree program is focused on preparing highly qualified licensed educational professionals.
 The hallmarks of our program include (a) appropriate and rigorous subject matter preparation, (b) curriculum and instruction integration using proven curriculum and instructional components, and (c) real-life application of lesson plans in various instructional settings.

-The Curriculum and Instruction Domain prepares student to develop their knowledge and skills in the application of sound, empirically-based principles of education.
+The Curriculum and Instruction area of study prepares student to develop their knowledge and skills in the application of sound, empirically-based principles of education.
 Students will develop a rich toolkit of knowledge, skills, and abilities from which to create effective, efficient, appropriate, and innovative curriculum and instruction relevant to the instructional settings of today.

 Introduction to Curriculum Theory